Overview

 Included meals: Breakfast and lunch

-Day Seven – The Holy Island of Iona
+Day 7 – The Holy Isle of Iona

 Transferring to the south west point of Mull, you’ll take the short ferry crossing to the Holy Island of Iona.
 At only 3 miles long and 1.5 miles wide, Iona is known as the cradle of Christianity in Scotland due to the important monastery founded here by St Columbus in the early middle ages.